ellis8555/wn95hl/README.md

 ## Api notes

+I've temp commented out an area that checks for duplicates and also something to do with scheduling.
+So as of now we can submit gamestates without them getting rejected which is good for testing.

 Example api request that would return the standings field from what is in the w_seasons.json file (which is a collection in the database)

 ```